Champions League round of 16 second legs: Possible and starting line-ups and team news | UEFA Champions League

 Doubtful: none

-PSV: Benítez; Teze, Ramalho, Boscagli, Dest; Veerman, Schouten, Saibari; Bakayoko, De Jong, Lozano
+PSV: Benítez; Teze, Schouten, Boscagli, Dest; Veerman, Tillman, Mauro Júnior; Bakayoko, De Jong, Lozano